-Pure zirconium is a lustrous, grey-white, strong transition metal that resembles hafnium and, to a lesser extent, titanium.
-Zirconium is mainly used as a refractory and opacifier, although small amounts are used as an alloying agent for its strong resistance to corrosion.
+Pure zirconium is a lustrous, grey-white, strong transition metal that resembles hafnium and titanium to a lesser extent.
+Zirconium is mainly used as a refractory and opacifier, although small amounts are used as an alloying agent for its strong corrosion resistance.
 Zirconium and its alloys are widely used as a cladding for nuclear reactor fuels.
 Zirconium alloyed with niobium or tin has excellent corrosion properties.
 The high corrosion resistance of zirconium alloys results from the natural formation of a dense stable oxide on the surface of the metal.
-This film is self healing, it continues to grow slowly at temperatures up to approximately 550 °C (1020 °F), and it remains tightly adherent.
+This film is self-healing.
+It grows slowly at temperatures up to approximately 550 °C (1020 °F) and remains tightly adherent.
 The desired property of these alloys is also a low neutron-capture cross-section.
 The disadvantages of zirconium are low strength properties and low heat resistance, which can be eliminated, for example, by alloying with niobium.

 - Zirconium – Niobium Alloys.
 Zirconium alloys with niobium are used as claddings of fuel elements of VVER and RBMK reactors.
-These alloys are the basis material of assembly channel of RBMK reactor.
-The Zr + 1% Nb alloy of type N-1 E-110 is used for fuel element claddings, the Zr + 2.5% Nb alloy of type E-125 is applied for tubes of assembly channels.
+These alloys are the basic material of the assembly channel of the RBMK reactor.
+The Zr + 1% Nb alloy of type N-1 E-110 is used for fuel element claddings, and the Zr + 2.5% Nb alloy of type E-125 is applied for tubes of assembly channels.

 - Zirconium – Tin Alloys.
-Zirconium alloys, in which tin is the basic alloying element, provides improvement of their mechanical properties, have a wide distribution in the USA.
-A common subgroup has the trade mark Zircaloy.
-In case of zirconium-tin alloys, the decrease of corrosion resistance in water and steam is taken place that resulted in the need for additional alloying.
+Zirconium alloys, in which tin is the basic alloying element, provide improvement of their mechanical properties and have a wide distribution in the USA.
+A common subgroup has the trademark Zircaloy.
+In the case of zirconium-tin alloys, the corrosion resistance in water and steam is decreased, resulting in the need for additional alloying.

-The cladding material for the new 17×17 fuel designs is based also on the zirconium-niobium alloys (e.g., Optimized ZIRLO material), which has been demonstrated to have improved corrosion resistance compared with prior fuel cladding materials.
+The cladding material for the new 17×17 fuel designs is also based on the zirconium-niobium alloys (e.g., Optimized ZIRLO material), which have been demonstrated to have improved corrosion resistance compared with prior fuel cladding materials.
 The optimized tin level provides a reduced corrosion rate while maintaining the benefits of mechanical strength and resistance to accelerated corrosion from abnormal chemistry conditions.

 Costs of Zirconium

-In terms of cost, these alloys are also often the materials of choice for heat exchangers, and piping systems for the chemical-processing and nuclear industries.
-Zirconium is a by-product of the mining and processing of the titanium minerals, as well as tin mining.
+In terms of cost, these alloys are often the materials of choice for heat exchangers and piping systems for the chemical-processing and nuclear industries.
+Zirconium is a by-product of the mining and processing of titanium minerals and tin mining.
 From 2003 to 2007, while prices for the mineral zircon steadily increased from $360 to $840 per tonne, the price for unwrought zirconium metal decreased from $39,900 to $22,700 per ton.
 Zirconium metal is much more expensive than zircon because the reduction processes are costly.
 All costs significantly vary with certain purity.

 Production of Zirconium

 The production of zirconium metal requires special techniques due to the particular chemical properties of zirconium.
-Most Zr metal is produced from zircon (ZrSiO4) by the reduction of the zirconium chloride with magnesium metal in the Kroll process.
-The key feature of the Kroll process is reduction of zirconium chloride to metallic zirconium by magnesium.
+Most Zr metal is produced from zircon (ZrSiO4) by reducing the zirconium chloride with magnesium metal in the Kroll process.
+The key feature of the Kroll process is the reduction of zirconium chloride to metallic zirconium by magnesium.
 Commercial non-nuclear grade zirconium typically contains 1–5% of hafnium, whose neutron absorption cross-section is 600x that of zirconium.
-Hafnium must therefore be almost entirely removed (reduced to < 0.02% of the alloy) for reactor applications.
+Hafnium must be almost entirely removed (reduced to < 0.02% of the alloy) for reactor applications.

 Zirconium Alloys in Nuclear Industry

 Fuel cladding is the outer layer of the fuel rods, standing between the reactor coolant and the nuclear fuel (i.e., fuel pellets).
-It is made of a corrosion-resistant material with low absorption cross section for thermal neutrons (~ 0.18 × 10–24 cm2), usually zirconium alloy.
+It is made of corrosion-resistant material with a low absorption cross section for thermal neutrons (~ 0.18 × 10–24 cm2), usually zirconium alloy.
 The fuel cladding typically has an inner radius of rZr,2 = 0.408 cm and outer radius rZr,1 = 0.465 cm.
-In comparison to fuel pellet, there is almost no heat generation in the fuel cladding (cladding is slightly heated by radiation).
-All heat generated in the fuel must be transferred via conduction through the cladding and therefore the inner surface is hotter than the outer surface.
+Compared to the fuel pellet, there is almost no heat generation in the fuel cladding (cladding is slightly heated by radiation).
+All heat generated in the fuel must be transferred via conduction through the cladding; therefore, the inner surface is hotter than the outer surface.

-A typical composition of nuclear-grade zirconium alloys is more than 95 weight percent zirconium and less than 2% of tin, niobium, iron, chromium, nickel and other metals, which are added to improve mechanical properties and corrosion resistance.
-The most commonly used alloy, to date, in PWRs, has been Zircaloy 4, however currently this is being replaced by new zirconium–niobium-based alloys, exhibiting better corrosion resistance.
-The maximum temperature, at which zirconium alloys can be used in water cooled reactors, depends on their corrosion resistance.
+A typical composition of nuclear-grade zirconium alloys is more than 95 percent zirconium and less than 2% of tin, niobium, iron, chromium, nickel, and other metals, which are added to improve mechanical properties and corrosion resistance.
+To date, the most commonly used alloy in PWRs has been Zircaloy 4.
+However, currently, this is being replaced by new zirconium–niobium-based alloys, exhibiting better corrosion resistance.
+The maximum temperature at which zirconium alloys can be used in water-cooled reactors depends on their corrosion resistance.
 The most common zirconium alloys, Zircaloy-2 and Zircaloy-4, contain the strong α stabilizers tin and oxygen, plus the β stabilizers iron, chromium, and nickel.
-Alloys of type Zircalloy, in which tin is the basic alloying element that provides improvement of their mechanical properties, have a wide distribution in the world.
-However in this case, the decrease of corrosion resistance in water and steam is taken place that resulted in the need for additional alloying.
+Alloys of type Zircalloy, in which tin is the basic alloying element that improves their mechanical properties, have a wide distribution worldwide.
+However, in this case, the decrease of corrosion resistance in water and steam is taken place, resulting in the need for additional alloying.
 The improvement brought about by the additive niobium probably involves a different mechanism.
-High corrosion resistance of niobium alloyed metals in water and steam at temperatures of 400–550°C is caused by their ability to passivation with formation of protective films.
+The high corrosion resistance of niobium alloyed metals in water and steam at temperatures of 400–550°C is caused by their ability to passivation with the formation of protective films.

 Oxidation of Zirconium Alloys